 Onnig Dombalagian specializes in U.S. and international regulation of securities and derivatives markets and the relationship of federal and state law in the governance of public companies.

 Dombalagian, who joined the Tulane Law School faculty in 2003, brings practical experience in market regulation: he worked as an attorney fellow at the Securities and Exchange Commission and in private practice as an associate at Cleary Gottlieb Steen & Hamilton.
 He is currently a member of the National Adjudicatory Council of the Financial Industry Regulatory Authority and an arbitrator with FINRA Dispute Resolution.
 FINRA is the largest independent regulator of securities firms doing business in the United States.

-He recently published “The Expressive Synergies of the Volcker Rule” (Boston College Law Review 2013), and is working on a book entitled "Chasing the Tape: Information Law and Policy in U.S. Capital Markets."
+His book Chasing the Tape: Information Law and Policy in Capital Markets (The MIT Press) debuted in April 2015.
+He also published “The Expressive Synergies of the Volcker Rule” (Boston College Law Review 2013), and is working on a book entitled "Chasing the Tape: Information Law and Policy in U.S. Capital Markets."